JP

 (1) Molecular mechanism of appendage formation

-Living organisms have evolved a great variety of shapes and forms to adapt to their surrounding environment.
-Insects, in particular, have evolved a variety of appendages, such as legs, antennae, and mouth parts, which are thought to have originally had the same shape.
+Insects have evolved a variety of appendages, such as legs, antennae, and mouth parts, which are thought to have originally had the same shape.
+Adult legs usually consist of several segments along the proximodistal axis, and the number and shape of the segments vary greatly among insect species.
+We are studying the “shaping” mechanism of the adult leg of Drosophila by using live imaging to continuously observe the formation of the leg.
 Through understanding the mechanism of adult leg formation in Drosopihla, we are trying to understand the molecular mechanism of organismal shaping, and also to elucidate how the mechanism changes to bring about differences in the morphology among appendages and among insect species.
-The final goal of our research is to reveal the mystery of organismal shaping and of evolution and diversity of shapes.
+The final goal of our research is to reveal the mystery of organismal shaping, and of evolution and diversity of shapes.

 (2) Mechanism of body shape regulation by extracellular matrix